I was once an exec for a prominent financial magazine.…

 Audrey Hepburn is ranked by the AFI (American Film Institute) as the #3 Greatest Screen Legend in American Cinema.
 Her awards were plentiful, and her magical movies have impressively stood the test of time.

 But ask any Audrey Hepburn fan what they adore most about the star?
 It almost always comes down to “beauty.”
-This Belgian-born actress, who became a respected UNICEF humanitarian in her later years, had a beauty that truly seemed to glow off the screen and shine in real-life.
-Thank you, Audrey Hepburn, for sharing your brightness with Hollywood and the world.
+This Belgian-born actress, who became a respected UNICEF humanitarian in her later years, had a beauty that truly seemed to glow from within.
+As the saying goes, “She was beautiful inside and out.”
+Thank you, Audrey Hepburn, for sharing your beauty with the world.

 Additional writing by Aditya Sarma